dringakn/gazebo_simulation/README.md

 xacro filename.urdf.xacro -o filename.urdf
 ```

-The URDF files are used by ROS to display robot models inside RViz, furthermore, it can be used to create robot models to be simulated by Gazebo.
-In order to visulize the robot model in Rviz, the robot model URDF file is loaded as a parameter into the ros parameter server as follows.
+The URDF files are used by ROS to display robot models inside RViz, furthermore, it can be used to create robot models for Gazebo simulation.

+In order to visulize the robot model in Rviz, the robot URDF file is loaded as a parameter into the ros parameter server through the launch file as follows:

 ```
     <arg name="model" default="$(dirname)/../urdf/test_snippets.urdf.xacro"/>
     <param name="robot_description" command="$(find xacro)/xacro $(arg model)" />
 ```

-This package contains a collection of useful XACRO snippets created to simpliy the robot model creation for simulattion and visulization.
+This package contains a collection of useful XACRO snippets to simpliy the robot model creation process for simulattion and visulization purpose.

-For example in order to create a simple two wheel differential drive mobile robot equipped with a 3D LiDAR, a RGB color camera and an IMU sensor for the simulation and visulization purpose, following xacro files can the used:
+For example in order to create a simple two wheel differential drive mobile robot equipped with a 3D LiDAR, a RGB color camera and an IMU sensor following xacro file can the used:

 ```
 <?xml version="1.0"?>